pu2clr/SI4735/README.md

 ## SI4735 Arduino Library Features

 This library uses the I²C communication protocol and implements most of the functions offered by Si47XX (BROADCAST AM / FM / SW / LW RADIO RECEIVER) IC family from Silicon Labs.
+This library also has primitive functions that make it easier for you to implement commands that may not have been implemented yet.
+See __setProperty, getProperty and sendCommand, getCommandResponse and getStatusResponse__ functions.
+It is worth noting, however, that this library is constantly improving.
+Check the API documentation before implementing a new function.
+It is likely that your demand is already implemented.
+[See the API documentation for this library](https://pu2clr.github.io/SI4735/extras/apidoc/html/).
 The main features of this library are listed below.

 1. Open Source.
 It is free.
 You can use, copy, modify, merge, publish, distribute, sublicense, and/or sell copies of the Software.
 See [MIT License](https://pu2clr.github.io/SI4735/#mit-license) to know more.
 2. Built Based on [Si47XX PROGRAMMING GUIDE](https://www.silabs.com/documents/public/application-notes/AN332.pdf)